A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • Use less expensive tariffs to charge – Night storage heaters collect and store heat at night when electricity is cheaper, lowering the cost.

-• They’re durable – Once you install night storage heaters in your home, you’re unlikely to keep repairing them unless they’re tampered with.
+• They’re durable – Once you install night storage heaters in your home, you’re unlikely to need repair them unless they’re tampered with.
 This quality level makes them an ideal choice for residential use

 • Easy to install – Night storage heater installation doesn’t require expensive and messy plumbing.
 Instead, you can quickly hardwire them in your house.